 Who Built America?

 ASHP/CML's award-winning textbook, Who Built America? is currently being expanded and developed into a free, online fourth edition.
 The Who Built America? multimedia materials are the foundation of ASHP/CML’s work.
 Intended for classroom use and general audiences, they are designed to reshape the way U.S. history is taught and learned.
-The award-winning materials include a two-volume college-level textbook; a series of ten half-hour video/DVD documentaries with accompanying viewer guides; and two CD-ROMs that are now being developed into the new online edition.
+The award-winning materials include a two-volume college-level textbook; a series of ten half-hour video streaming documentaries with accompanying viewer guides; and two CD-ROMs that are now being developed into the new online edition.
 The Who Built America?
 Open Educational Resource will be available in 2022 and will incorporate a newly expanded narrative along with hundreds of primary source documents, images, maps, charts, and newly created teaching resources.
 The OER will be fully customizable, allowing faculty to create their own course text.

 “Who Built America? stands out from other textbooks in the clarity of its focus.
 The labor theme serves as an excellent framework, allowing the authors to synthesize most of the events in the standard chronology of history while still providing a distinctive perspective.”